litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.7.0/litmus-probe.md

     retry: 1
     probePollingInterval: 2
 ```
-The httpProbe is better used in the Continuous mode of operation as a parallel liveness indicator of a target or downstream application.
+The `httpProbe` is better used in the Continuous mode of operation as a parallel liveness indicator of a target or downstream application.
 It uses the `probePollingInterval` property to specify the polling interval for the access checks.

 ### cmdProbe

-The cmdProbe allows developers to run shell commands and match the resulting output as part of the entry/exit criteria.
-The intent behind this probe is to allow users to implement a non-standard, imperative way to express their hypothesis.
-Say, you are looking for specific data within a database, parse the value out of a JSON blob being dumped into a certain path, or check for the existence of a particular string in a service log - the cmdProbe can enable you to check this.
+The `cmdProbe` allows developers to run shell commands and match the resulting output as part of the entry/exit criteria.
+The intent behind this probe was to allow users to implement a non-standard & imperative way for expressing their hypothesis.
+For example, the cmdProbe enables you to check for specific data within a database, parse the value out of a JSON blob being dumped into a certain path or check for the existence of a particular string in the service logs.

-And precisely in order to support this behavior, the probe supports an inline mode in which the command is run from within the experiment image as well as a  source mode, where the command execution is carried out from within a new pod whose image can be specified.
+In order to enable this behaviour, the probe supports an inline mode in which the command is run from within the experiment image as well as a source mode, where the command execution is carried out from within a new pod whose image can be specified.
 While inline is preferred for simple shell commands (the litmus go-runner image today is alpine-based), source mode can be used when application-specific binaries are required.
-The cmdProbe can be defined at `.spec.experiments[].spec.cmdProbe` the path inside the chaosengine.
+The `cmdProbe` can be defined at `.spec.experiments[].spec.cmdProbe` the path inside the ChaosEngine.

 ```yaml
 cmdProbe: